1950–51 Port Vale F.C. season: Third Division South

-The pre-season saw expansion for the league, and so the addition of two new teams to the division, nevertheless only one promotion place was available for the 24 teams.
+The pre-season saw expansion for the league, and so the addition of two new teams to the division; nevertheless, only one promotion place was available for the 24 teams.
 For Vale, two attacking players were added to the squad; Syd Peppitt arrived from Stoke City for £4,000, and Roland Lewis was signed from Congleton Town.

-The season opened with a 2–0 defeat at Carrow Road, though the real excitement came five days later on 24 August, when Vale Park hosted its first league game; 30,196 turned up to see Newport County beaten 1–0 with a Walter Aveyard goal.
+The season opened with a 2–0 defeat to Norwich City at Carrow Road, though the real excitement came five days later on 24 August, when Vale Park hosted its first league game; 30,196 turned up to see Newport County beaten 1–0 with a Walter Aveyard goal.
 The stadium had cost £50,000 and held 40,000 spectators, though work was still needed to complete the covers.
-Three straight losses followed, and as a result four players were transfer listed.
-As the weather turned bleak the attendances suffered, as less than a fortnight after its opening the stadium hosted 15,884 fans for the win over Ipswich Town (a reduction of almost 50%).
+Three straight losses followed, and as a result, four players were transfer listed.
+As the weather turned bleak, the attendance suffered, as less than a fortnight after its opening, the stadium hosted 15,884 fans for the win over Ipswich Town (a reduction of almost 50%).
 The lack of cover did nothing to encourage fans to show up.
-Nevertheless the team won six of their opening seven home games, whilst they lost six of their first seven away games.
-On 28 October they travelled to The Den, where they fought to earn a 2–2 draw with high-flying Millwall, Tommy Cheadle playing on despite breaking three teeth in a hefty collision.
-On 11 November they drew 1–1 with Gillingham at the Priestfield Stadium, a game which saw the first of Roy Sproson's 842 club appearances.
+Nevertheless, the team won six of their opening seven home games, losing six of their first seven away games.
+On 14 October, Vale were beaten 2–0 at bottom club Walsall.
+On 28 October, they travelled to The Den, where they fought to earn a 2–2 draw with high-flying Millwall, Tommy Cheadle playing on despite breaking three teeth in a hefty collision.
+On 11 November they drew 1–1 with Gillingham at the Priestfield Stadium.
+This game saw the first of Roy Sproson's 842 club appearances.
+The Christmas Day stalemate with Bristol Rovers had to be played at the Victoria Ground as the Vale Park pitch suffered from inadequate drainage that made it vulnerable to postponements.